This is a guest post by Lisah Silfwer.

 Pitching a Weak PR Story is a Bad Idea

 Pitching a good story well can be stressful.
-Many good stories are competing for attention at the same time, all the time.
+Many good stories are competing for attention at the same time.

 So, don’t make it harder on yourself by pitching a weak story.
 Keeping your fingers crossed and hoping for the best isn’t a great strategy.
 You’re wasting both your time and ours.